choulab/lab-website/content/join/blank.md

 ## Postdocs

 If you are interested in our research and you have a recent PhD degree in chemistry, biochemistry, molecular or cell biology, proteomics/genomics, engineering, or computer science, please send Leo an email and discuss your research interests (also include your CV and contact details of three references).
-We are always interested in motivated candidates.
+It would be great if you can suggest potential topics you would be interested to work on.
+You're not bound by this but it will provide a starting point of conversation.
 If you send a generic copy-paste email, we will happily ignore your email :-)<br><br>

 ## Graduate students

-If you are interested in joining the lab, please send Leo an email or come by his office (Rosebrugh Building Room 411).
-Also, have a look at the University of Toronto IBBME graduate programme for information about the application process.<br><br>
+If you are interested in joining the lab, please send Leo an email explaining your interests.
+Please also include digital copies of your up-to-date transcript and CV.
+Also, have a look at the University of Toronto [IBBME graduate program](https://ibbme.utoronto.ca/prospective-students/doctor-of-philosophy-phd/) to familiarize yourself about the application process.<br><br>

 ## Undergraduate students

-We have openings for undergraduate students interested in USRA and BIOMOD projects.
-If you are interested, please send Leo an email with a short explanation of your interests.
+We have openings for [USRA](https://ibbme.utoronto.ca/prospective-students/undergraduate-research-opportunities/) projects.
+Our lab will also mentor [BIOMOD](http://biomod.net/) projects, which is an annual, international DNA nanotechnology design competition.
+If you are interested, send Leo an email with a brief description of your interests.
 Please attach your transcript and CV in the email.
 If you send a generic copy-paste email, we will probably ignore your email :-)